pdcherry/cherry-cv-public/README.md

 ## Patrick Cherry

-PhD scientist skilled in data visualization, statistical modeling, bioinformatics, biological data science, next-generation sequencing (NGS), and tool-building.
+PhD scientist skilled in data visualization, statistical modeling, bioinformatics, next-generation sequencing (NGS), and tool-building.
 I’ve coded reproducible and rigorous pipelines for high-throughput experimental designs and multi-omic analyses for communication to technical and non-technical audiences.
 I’ve launched best-in-class oncology reference standards, and invented new molecular methods for DNA and microbe manipulation.
 Originally trained in Molecular Biology, I am passionate about advancing data science and bioinformatics to improve human health.

 ## Education